ThisIsAR7/Hoverboard/README.md

 # Hoverboard

-This project creates a dynamic hoverboard effect using HTML, CSS, and JavaScript.
+This project creates a dynamic hoverboard effect using HTML, , and JavaScript.
 When the user hovers over squares in the grid, the squares change color and produce a glowing effect.

 ## Table of Contents
 - [Demo](#demo)